-Cisco UCS B200 M4 Blade Server - The Cisco UCS B200 M4 Blade server is a half-width form factor blade server using the latest Intel® Xeon® E5-2600 v4 Series processor family CPUs with up to 768 GB of RAM (using 32 GB DIMMs), two solid-state drives (SSDs) or hard disk drives (HDDs), and up to 80 Gbps throughput connectivity.
+Cisco UCS B200 M5 Blade Server - The Cisco UCS B200 M5 Blade server is a half-width form factor blade server using the latest Intel® Xeon® Scalable processor family CPUs supporting up to 28 cores per socket, with up to 3 TB of RAM (using 128 GB DIMMs), up to two GPUs, two solid-state drives (SSDs) or hard disk drives (HDDs), and up to 80 Gbps throughput connectivity.

-Cisco UCS 1340 VIC Adapter - The Cisco UCS Virtual Interface Card (VIC) 1340 is a 2-port 40-Gbps Ethernet or dual 4 x 10-Gbps Ethernet, FCoE-capable modular LAN on motherboard (mLOM) designed exclusively for the M4 generation of Cisco UCS B-Series Blade Servers.
+Cisco UCS 1340 VIC Adapter - The Cisco UCS Virtual Interface Card (VIC) 1340 is a 2-port 40-Gbps Ethernet or dual 4 x 10-Gbps Ethernet, FCoE-capable modular LAN on motherboard (mLOM) for the M4 and M5 generations of Cisco UCS B-Series Blade Servers.
 When used in combination with an optional port expander, the Cisco UCS VIC 1340 capabilities is enabled for two ports of 40-Gbps Ethernet.
 The Cisco UCS VIC 1340 enables a policy-based, stateless, agile server infrastructure that can present over 256 PCIe standards-compliant interfaces to the host that can be dynamically configured as either network interface cards (NICs) or host bus adapters (HBAs).

-VMware vCenter Server 6.0 - VMware vCenter Server provides unified management of all hosts and VMs from a single console and aggregates performance monitoring of clusters, hosts, and VMs.
+VMware vCenter Server 6.5 Update1 - VMware vCenter Server provides unified management of all hosts and VMs from a single console and aggregates performance monitoring of clusters, hosts, and VMs.
 VMware vCenter Server gives administrators a deep insight into the status and configuration of compute clusters, hosts, VMs, storage, the guest OS, and other critical components of a virtual infrastructure.
 VMware vCenter manages the rich set of features available in a VMware vSphere environment.

-Pure Storage FlashArray//M - The FlashArray//M expands upon the FlashArray's modular, stateless architecture, designed to enable expandability and upgradability for generations.
+FlashArray//M - The FlashArray//M expands upon the FlashArray's modular, stateless architecture, designed to enable expandability and upgradability for generations.
 The FlashArray//M leverages a chassis-based design with customizable modules, enabling both capacity and performance to be independently improved over time with advances in compute and flash, to meet your business' needs today and tomorrow.